-PNP Bipolar Junction Transistor (BJT) switches let you switch from the high side of the circuit.
+PNP Bipolar Junction Transistor (BJT) lets you switch from the high side of the circuit.

-The 2N3906 has a maximum of 200mA of collector current.
+The 2N3906 maximum collector current rating is 200mA.
 As always, consult the component datasheet of the particular component you are using for the most accurate specifications.

 - Brief NPN BJT timed off fade circuit- RC time constant